Great People's Assembly of Serbs, Bunjevci and other Slavs in Banat, Bačka and Baranja: The division of the provinces between Serbia, Romania and Hungary

 With the end of World War I, there were even bigger disputes between the states that had claims to certain territories.
 One of the biggest disputes on some of the territories of the Kingdom of Hungary was actually between Serbia and Romania.
-On the territory of the former Austrian crownland of the Voivodeship of Serbia and Banat of Temeschwar there was a big Serb population but also a large number of Romanians and Ruthenians.
+On the territory of the former Austrian crownland of the Voivodeship of Serbia and Banat of Temeschwar there was a big Serb population but also a large number of Romanians and Germans.
 The Kingdom of Serbia took over this area.
 However, with good diplomatic relations, the two countries found an adequate partition.
 According to the agreements that were previously signed, Hungary was also entitled to retain some of this territory, which eventually was concluded.
 Soon after this, the Kingdom of Serbs, Croats and Slovenes will be formed and territorial disputes with the Kingdom of Italy will be resolved very quickly.
 After that, the Kingdom of SCS was divided into several administrative areas and received international recognition.

+After the annexation of Bačka and Baranya and the so-called Great People's Assembly of Serbs, Bunjevci and other Slavs was formed in Banat, Bačka and Baranja, which took full or partial control of these areas.